pommedeterresautee/fastrtext/README.md

 Documentation
 -------------

-All the updated documentation can be reached to this [address](https://pommedeterresautee.github.io/FastRText/).
+All the updated documentation can be reached at this [address](https://pommedeterresautee.github.io/FastRText/).

 API
 ---

 API documentation can be reached at this [address](https://pommedeterresautee.github.io/FastRText//reference/index.html).

-In particular, command line options are listed [here](https://pommedeterresautee.github.io/FastRText/articles/command_list.html).
+In particular, command line options are listed [there](https://pommedeterresautee.github.io/FastRText/articles/command_list.html).

 ### Supervised learning (text classification)